 Application note by the Dewesoft Power Group

 Analyzing electric vehicles under real driving conditions is the future of electric vehicle testing.
-The innovative measurement solution from Dewesoft allows doing all analyses during the real-drive test measurement as well as in post-processing of the whole electrical system of the vehicle.
+The innovative measurement solution from Dewesoft allows doing all analysis during the real-drive test measurement as well as in post-processing of the whole electrical system of the vehicle.

 There are some challenges when undertaking real-drive tests such as the influence that shielded cables have on the measurement results.
 These influences were measured and analyzed, and the findings will be presented in this paper.